 7. Madison, Wisconsin

-Money magazine recently named Madison the No. 1 place to retire in America.
-The college town, located between Lake Mendota and Lake Monona, is not just affordable — it has bustling restaurants, great natural sights along the lake shore, an orchestra, contemporary art museum, cultural events and 38 retirement communities.
+Money magazine in 2020 named Madison the No. 1 place to retire in America.
+The state’s capital and a college town, located between Lake Mendota and Lake Monona, is not just affordable — it has bustling restaurants, great natural sights along the lake shore, an orchestra, contemporary art museum, cultural events and 38 retirement communities.
 The university allows residents over 60 to audit courses for free.

 8. Arlington, Virginia